 The plaintiff alleged that a tanker-trailer carrying fuel oil cut him off in traffic, causing him to swerve into the adjacent lane, where he was struck from the rear by another vehicle.
 He filed suit against the owner of the tanker truck and the driver of the vehicle that struck him from the rear.

 The defendants claimed that the plaintiff was responsible for the car accident.
 The case was tried on the issue of liability only, pursuant to a stipulated verdict agreement.

 We like this case as a sample trial transcript because all three lawyers involved in the case are good, experienced, attorneys and the issues are well developed but simple.
 So the reader gets a full range of what happens at trial.

-You can read the full transcript or break it out into individual pieces (if you open the full transcript, it is fairly large and may take a few moments to open).
+You can read the full trial transcript or break it out into individual pieces (if you open the full trial transcript, it is fairly large and may take a few moments to open).

 If you want to look at specific pieces of a trial, we have transcripts for that as well, mostly in medical malpractice and motor vehicle accident cases: